-E-Learning: Part 5/5 on Microglia: Role of microglia in neuroprotection and remyelination processes in MS (Certified by ParadigMS)
+E-Learning: Part 5/5 on Microglia: Role of microglia in neuroprotection and remyelination processes in MS (Accredited by EACCME)

 Microglia are a class of innate immune cells in the central nervous system (CNS).
 In the space of just a few years they have become a major focus of attention in multiple sclerosis (MS) research and as a therapeutic target to prevent disability progression in persons with MS.

 This e-learning module is part of a series of 5 e-learning modules created by ParadigMS on ‘the role of Microglia in Multiple Sclerosis’.
 Each module has a lead author and several contributors, all are neurologists with an expertise in multiple sclerosis and members of ParadigMS.

 You will receive an EACCME certificate and 0,5 European CME credit (ECMEC®) upon completing the e-learning and successfully passing the exam.
 Should you not be able to download the certificate, or need any further information, please contact: email@example.com